Professor-G/pyBIA/docs/source/Catalog Generation.rst

    This documentation is still being written and may change frequently!

-The `catalog <https://pybia.readthedocs.io/en/latest/autoapi/pyBIA/catalog/index.html>`_ module is the core of pyBIA’s feature extraction and catalog-generation pipeline.
-It performs source detection, aperture photometry, and segmentation-based morphology measurements designed for downstream machine-learning workflows.
-This is all handled by the `Catalog class <https://pybia.readthedocs.io/en/latest/autoapi/pyBIA/catalog/index.html#pyBIA.catalog.Catalog>`_.
+The `catalog <https://pybia.readthedocs.io/en/latest/autoapi/pyBIA/catalog/index.html>`_ module is the core of pyBIA’s morphological feature extraction and catalog-generation pipeline.
+It performs source detection, aperture photometry, and segmentation-based morphology measurements designed for training machine-learning models.
+This is all handled by the `Catalog <https://pybia.readthedocs.io/en/latest/autoapi/pyBIA/catalog/index.html#pyBIA.catalog.Catalog>`_ class.

-This module combines **image segmentation** (via Astropy's ``photutils``) with **moment-based descriptors** (via the `image_moments <https://pybia.readthedocs.io/en/latest/autoapi/pyBIA/image_moments/index.html>`_ module) to convert pixel data into a feature matrix containing:
+This module combines **image segmentation** (via Astropy's ``photutils``) with **moment-based descriptors** (included in the `image_moments <https://pybia.readthedocs.io/en/latest/autoapi/pyBIA/image_moments/index.html>`_ module) to convert image data into a feature matrix containing:

 * **Photometry:** aperture fluxes and flux errors (and magnitudes if a zeropoint is provided).
 * **Moments:** raw, central, geometrically centered, Hu-invariant, and Legendre moments computed on the segmented source.
-* **Segmentation properties:** shape and intensity statistics (e.g., ellipticity, eccentricity, Gini, bounding box and extrema metadata).
+* **Segmentation properties:** shape and intensity statistics (e.g., ellipticity, eccentricity, Gini, bounding box and other metadata).

 Quick Start
 -----------